Aidbox/aidbox-react-app/wiki/codebase.md

 };
 ```

+When application will start manifest will be uploaded to Aidbox server.

 You can discover our [current manifest](https://github.com/Aidbox/aidbox-react-app/blob/master/node-app/src/index.ts#L39)

 # Add custom operations

-You can add as much custom operations as you want, for eample:
+You can add as much custom operations as you want, for example:

 ```js
 // operations-file